Deadly Buda: Rave promoter and DJ

-Bevacqua's interest in DJing began in the mid-1980s.
-He was first interested in Hip Hop music.
-A neighbor who happened to be a disco DJ heard him "scratching" records from across the street, and offered to teach him to DJ and gave him records in exchange for mowing his lawn.
 On choosing the name "Deadly Buda", Bevacqua said that he wanted to capitalize on his graffiti notoriety, and at the same time sound like a kung-fu dj name like "Grandmaster Flash".

 DJ Deadly Buda's first appearance occurred on December 13, 1991 in West View, PA (a municipality in the Pittsburgh metropolitan area) at the Psychotronic Slack Rave, which he co-promoted with the Slacker clothing store.
 He co-DJ’ed with DJ Controlled Weirdness from the United Kingdom.
 The two DJs would form the rave production group “Hear to Go” inspired by the Brion Gysin book Here to Go: Planet R-101.
 In 1992 he opened one of America's first rave record stores, Turbo-Zen Records.
 The record store would sponsor events such as Power Rave, Hi-Voltage and Soul.
 The flyer for Hi-Voltage, which was drawn and written by Buda and also printed on T-shirts, contained the quote "Technology must be used to liberate the individual."
 Dan Mross, the Bitcoin miner featured in the documentary "The Rise and Rise of Bitcoin" cites the quote as an inspiration that described his later interest in the Bitcoin technology.

-On August August 13, 2017, Deadly Buda released the DJ mix "Rock the Blockchain" on Musicoin.org.
-The DJ mix was the first ever to utilize a cryptocurrency blockchain (Musicoin) and its smart contracts to quickly pay (usually within seconds) the individual tracks and their artists.